I’m starting a little series that I’ll occasionally do as described in my previous post Fine Lines in the Faith.

 Goodness is this not a hot topic today or what?!
 Perhaps division and diversity have been around since the beginning of time; however, division seems to be increasing in our culture, widening the gap between all kinds of moral and ideological views.
 I’m not going to discuss those views here.
 No way!

-I’d like to touch on Division vs. Diversity in the body of Christ.
+I’d like to touch on Division vs. Diversity within the body of Christ.
 Still not an easy topic!

-We are familiar with the various denominations and traditions within the Christian church: Protestant, Catholic, Episcopal, Lutheran, all of kinds of Baptists, non-denominational groups, etc. Many of us can get caught up in the differences of church doctrine and theology.
+Most of us are familiar with the various denominations and traditions within the Christian church: Protestant, Catholic, Episcopal, Lutheran, all kinds of Baptists, non-denominational groups, etc. Many of us can get caught up in the differences of church doctrine and theology.
 I’m still not going there…nope!

-My desire is to focus on the body of Christ, his church the bride, churches that teach our need for a savior, and Jesus Christ being God’s provision for the atonement of our sins and restoring our relationship back to him.
+The intention here is to focus on the body of Christ, his church the bride, churches that teach our need for a savior, Jesus Christ being God’s provision for the atonement of our sins who restores our relationship with God as was broken in the Garden of Eden.

 Even within the gospel-church, practice and interpretation of scripture will vary.
 Many follow the Bible to the best of their ability not intentionally trying to deceive or lead others astray.
 Being the diverse group the church is, division will ensue.

-Christ indeed came to divide those that do his will from those who do not.
-Matthew 12:46-50 states this when he addressed his spiritual mothers and brothers while putting off Mary and her sons in that particular moment.
-But Satan has wreaked havoc in breeding division among those who are already claimed by Christ; it has hurt some and bred confusion in others.
+Jesus indeed came to divide those that do his will from those who do not.
+He faced this with his own mom and brothers who wanted to speak to him while he was teaching.
+Jesus swiftly responded by asking, “Who is my mother, and who are my brothers?”
+This divide must take place between those who are in Christ and those who are not.
+But Satan has wreaked havoc in breeding division among those who are in Christ, within the body of Christ; this division has hurt some and bred confusion in others.
+(Matthew 12:46-50)

 DA Carson’s book Praying with Paul has a great description on how varied the church can be: